dnk8n/dnk8ndev/site/content/posts/8-minute-private-vpn.md

 ___

-Part 16 is coming tomorrow due to quota upload limits imposed :)
+<div class="youtube" data-id="JLwyYFR_Xq4"></div>

+And we're done.
+Everything is back to the way it was before you started.
+No trace!

+**Some things to consider:**

+- Although the infrastructure might cast under $0.06 as mentioned before, the bandwidth you use through the VPN will cost $0.15/GB.
+It is possible to route only certain traffic through the VPN.
+I will leave that up to you to figure out.

+- It is worth exploring the repositories and familiarizing yourself with the code to configure the VPN how you want to.
+We each have different needs, so out of the box, this won't be to everyone's taste.
+If you make a change and run `terraform apply` while there is an existing deployment, terraform will calculate what it needs to do in order to apply your changes.
+In this case, it will rerun the idempotent provisioning script, allowing your changes to be incorporated
 ___

-Hope you enjoyed.
-Please let me know in the youtube comments about any problems.
-You can also find me @dnk8n on most platforms in case you prefer.
+Hope you enjoyed the tutorial.
+Please let me know in the youtube comments about any problems or suggestions.
+You can also find me @dnk8n on most popular platforms in case you prefer.